Maximilien42/ClusterDC/README.md

 ### Example Notebook

 To see an example of how to use the `ClusterDC` function, please refer to the provided Jupyter Notebook file `Example.ipynb`.
-The notebook demonstrates the usage of the function with sample data after a dimension reduction on an assay dataset and provides visualizations of the clustering results.
+The notebook demonstrates the usage of the function with sample data after a PaCMAP dimension reduction on an assay dataset and provides visualizations of the clustering results.

 Please note that you need to have Jupyter Notebook installed to run the example notebook.